AngleProtocol/angle-transmuter/README.md

 ### Audits

-Audits for Kheops smart contracts can be found in the [audits](./audits/)' folder.
+Audits for Transmuter smart contracts can be found in the [audits](./audits/)' folder.

 ---